 50 Per Cent Appeals (Median) Cleared within 32-48 weeks or less

 Disposal of 50 per cent of the appeals was instituted within 32 and 48 weeks or less during 2015/16 and 2016/17, respectively.

 75 Per Cent Appeals Cleared within 45-52 weeks

 In 2015/16, 75 per cent of the appeals disposed within 45 weeks or less.
 However, in 2016/17, 75% of the appeals decided within 52 weeks or less week.

-News Reports and UK Visa Appeal Processing Time 2016-17
+News Media Reports on UK Visa Appeal Processing Time 2016-17

 According to Parliamentary Under Secretary of State at the Ministry of Justice Lucy Frazer since 2010 till March 2018, the average yearly waiting time for an immigration tribunal appeal (in the recent past aka UKBA appeal processing time) hearing has oscillated between 14 to 45 weeks with the following yearly break-up: